evometric/PesdaDB/README.md

     you@computer:~ $ python3 ~/PesdaDB/pesdadb.py --set foo bar

-    you@computer:~ $ python3 ~/PesdaDB/pesdadb.py --get foo baz
+    you@computer:~ $ python3 ~/PesdaDB/pesdadb.py --get foo ""
     bar

 ### It always wants a default value

-...in case the key does not exist, so just specify an empty string if you don't care
+...in case the key does not exist, but just specify an empty string if you don't care, (as above)

-    you@computer:~ $ python3 ~/PesdaDB/pesdadb.py --get foo ""
+    you@computer:~ $ python3 ~/PesdaDB/pesdadb.py --get foo2 bar2
-    bar
+    bar2

 ### Set a default value

-if you want to overwrite a set of new default settings for your program, but this won't replace any existing ones
+If you want to overwrite a set of new default settings for your program, then this won't replace any existing ones

     you@computer:~ $ python3 ~/PesdaDB/pesdadb.py --set-default foo fuzz